 Going to the gym two to three times a week for the past twelve years is part of my ‘walking the walk’ in personal fitness.
 I often felt like giving up.
 I have been involved in many sports and exercise programs over the years.
 Sooner or later I usually would push it too far and too fast, and injure myself.
 Once injured and ‘humbled’, I often thought twice before ‘getting back in the ring’.
 Thanks to those sessions with my personal trainer, I have finally learned how to pace myself.
 As a result, I rarely injure myself since getting serious about going to the gym.
 I have learnt that the secret to virtually all the gym equipment is going ‘one step at a time’.
 Patience, while not my strongest characteristic, is definitely a virtue in the weight room!

 The Good Book says “See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.”
 (Isaiah 43:19).
 Thanks to Dr Paul Wiggins, the personal trainer and my wife, God has done a new thing in my personal fitness.
-How would you like God to do a new thing in your life in this New Year 2012?
-My prayer for each of us reading this article is that each of us will have a breakthrough in 2012.
+How would you like God to do a new thing in your life in this New Year?
+My prayer for each of us reading this article is that each of us will have a breakthrough in this new year.
 May God do a new thing this year in each of us physically, emotionally and spiritually.

 Doing a New Thing (click to listen to Isaiah 43)